oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Access control policies | Use of policies is agency-specific and would need further development with internal cyber security team. | Provides a greater security posture for the Agency applications.
+Access control policies | Use of policies is organisation-specific and would need further development with internal cyber security team. | Provides a greater security posture for the organisation applications.
-Session control policies | Use of policies is agency-specific and would need further development with internal cyber security team. | Provides a greater security posture for users within the Agency.
+Session control policies | Use of policies is organisation-specific and would need further development with internal cyber security team. | Provides a greater security posture for users within the organisation.

 ##### Default behaviour